 Well, I think all of us have the same Jiva and hence the same potential inside us.
 There is no need to seek salvation at someone else’s feet.
 I would be willing to take knowledge and guidance from those who can provide it.
 But blind devotion is not my cup of tea.

 Roaming around the hill you can see some big bungalows, some small shops, and zig-zag roads and streets.
-It looks like a locality in hill station rather than a part of the Deccan.
-To me, these were surprising discoveries for the first time.
-But next two times I could take people around the place and show them around.
+It looks like a locality in a hill station rather than a part of the Deccan.
+To me, these were surprising discoveries for a first-time visit.
+But the next two times I could take people around the place and show them around.
 If someone knows Secunderabad well, it would be interesting to go there.
 And guess some prominent buildings from the top.

 Take a leisurely walk on this hill on a weekend maybe.